Abdorrahman Boroumand Center

 In 2005, in memory of Mr. Rajavi, the State of Geneva commissioned the placement of a plaque on the building in which Mr. Rajavi lived (Swissinfo, 2006), as well as the naming of a street in Geneva after him (Geneva State website).
 The official issuance on the renaming of the street stated that Mr. Rajavi had been assassinated.

-However, Swiss authorities, who refused to be interviewed for the 2011 documentary on Mesbahi (Witness c), have not commented nor denied the information provided by Mesbahi in the documentary regarding the events preceding the assassination of Mr. Rajavi.
+However, Swiss authorities, who refused to be interviewed for the 2011 documentary on Mesbahi (Witness C), have not commented on nor denied the information provided by Mesbahi in the documentary regarding the events preceding the assassination of Mr. Rajavi.
 The Swiss authorities have also refused to comment on the investigation of FS, the police officer who provided information to Iran, and the lack of accountability in her case.
 (Witness C)

 Reaction of Mr. Rajavi’s Family